 That said, the sock is only part of this equation, with the shoe playing an equal role.
 We found that socks with added padding or cushioning, or socks that were thicker, tended to "fill" our shoes better than thin socks.
 For an optimal fit, you would be wise to run in the same thickness of socks in the same shoes regularly, and fit the shoes to the volume of your preferred sock.
 If you size your shoe wearing a medium thickness sock and then go running in an ultra-light sock, there will be extra room for your foot to slip.

-The very best sock for slip resistance was the Injinji Trail 2.0 Midweight Mini-Crew.
+The very best sock for slip resistance was the Injinji Trail Midweight Mini-Crew.
 It is a high volume sock that has lots of surface area with its individual toes, enabling it to grip the shoe.
 Its relatively large, loose weave seemed to help increase this grippiness.
-For different lengths, try the Trail Midweight Micro and the Trail Midweight Crew.
+For different lengths, check out the Injinji Trail Midweight Micro and the Trail Midweight Crew.
 Both options are available for the same $15 price tag as the Mini Crew.
 The Feetures!
-Elite Light Cushion No Show Tab was another top scorer in terms of slip resistance.
+Elite Light Cushion No Show Tab was another top scorer regarding slip resistance.

 — Andy Wellman